GilliesK/HugoTeX/content/post/Milieus.md

 territory and accomplishment

-Because the milieus viewed via articulating the forests abstraction highlights what Boehme calls, “power,color, virue”(1).
-What we view of the forests are, in deleuzian terms, a refrain, a repetition of these collective mileus; a habit that allows variation.
-Borrowing the German neologism, Gefassete , the internal mileux produce a temporary existence as a representation of self in reflection upon territory.
+Because the milieus viewed via articulating a forest's abstraction highlights what Boehme calls, “power,color, virue”(1).
+What we view of the forest is, in deleuzian terms, a refrain, a repetition of these collective mileus; a habit that allows variation.
+Borrowing the German neologism, Gefassete , the internal mileus produce a temporary existence as a representation of self in reflection upon territory.
 Gasß meaning “container”, and fassen meaning “to grasp”; the container will ossify and